illb/CarND-Advanced-Lane-Lines/writeup.md

 * a few ways improvement:
   * more than two polynomials are needed for more than two bends
-  * find lines by referring to previous scenes
   * use deep learning for object (car / bike) detection